Foster Brooks: Later career and legacy

 Years later Brooks was referred to on the Cartoon Network television show Space Ghost Coast to Coast (episode 45, "Switcheroo II").
 He was featured in a scene that was cut before being aired, but the scene was later included on the Space Ghost Coast to Coast volume 3 DVD release.
 He is also referenced on an episode of Get a Life called "Paperboy 2000".
 On the March 1, 2010, episode of The Daily Show, Jon Stewart referred to Senator Sheldon Whitehouse's mispronunciation of a constituent's name by saying, "It's not supposed to end on a Foster Brooks hiccup."
 He was mentioned in the lyrics of a Loudon Wainwright song, "Drinks Before Dinner."

 Personal life

 Brooks was first married to Loretta Brooks, with whom he had a son and three daughters; one daughter died in infancy.
 Foster and Loretta divorced in 1950.
 That same year, he married Teri Brooks, with whom he had two daughters.
 Brooks' brother, Tom, was a well-known entertainer in Louisville for many years.
+Brooks's nephew Randy Brooks is a comedy songwriter, best known for his composition "Grandma Got Run Over by a Reindeer," recorded by Randy's friend Elmo Shropshire and inspired by an unnamed "tipsy" member of the Brooks family.